E numbers: which ones can I eat?

 | Synthetic | Antioxidant | E310 | Propyl gallate | |

-| Synthetic | Antioxidant | E311 | Octyl gallate | |
+| Synthetic | Antioxidant | E311 | Octyl Gallate | |

-| Synthetic | Antioxidant | E312 | Dodecyl gallate | |
+| Synthetic | Antioxidant | E312 | Dodecyl Gallate | |

-| Synthetic | Antioxidant | E315 | Erythorbic acid | Synthetic vitamin C with only 1/20 of the effectiveness |
+| Synthetic | Antioxidant | E315 | Erythorbic Acid | Synthetic vitamin C with only 1/20 of the efficacy |

-| Synthetic | Antioxidant | E316 | Sodium erythorbate | Synthetic vitamin C with only 1/20 of the effectiveness |
+| Synthetic | Antioxidant | E316 | Sodium Erythorbate | Synthetic vitamin C with only 1/20 of the efficacy |

-| Synthetic | Antioxidant | E319 | Butylhydroquinone | Applied in oils and fats. |
+| Synthetic | Antioxidant | E319 | Butylhydroquinone | Used in oils and fats. |

 | Synthetic | Antioxidant | E320 | BHA – Butylhydroxyanisole | |